People working in Hematology Research Unit.

-Hanna Lähteenmäki, M. Sc. joined the Hematology Research Unit in 2011 and works as a senior research assistant.
-She is responsible for the translational laboratory projects related to clinical studies.
+Hanna Lähteenmäki, M. Sc. joined the Hematology Research Unit in 2011 and works as a laboratory technician assisting in research projects and participating in laboratory maintenance.

 Tiina Kasanen, Bachelor of Laboratory Services (Metropolia, University of Applied Sciences, 2008).
 She started in HRU in 2012 as a research technician; taking care of clinical samples, assisting research projects and taking part of Nord CML Study Group as a lab study coordinator.

 Jay Klievink, M.Sc (Nutrition and Health), graduated from Wageningen UR, the Netherlands in 2011.
 Jay joined the HRU as a laboratory technician in 2016 and assists in research projects and general laboratory practices.